gabemart/hipku/README.md

 ## Installation

-Install with `npm install hipku` or use a browser-ready file in the `dist` folder.
+Install with `npm install hipku`. `index.js` can also be used directly in the browser.

 ## Usage